adam0white/AI-Study-Companion/docs/epics.md

 - Use D1 database binding per Durable Object
 - Initialize schema on first companion creation
 - Store database reference in companion state
-- Architecture workflow will define exact schema structure
+- See Architecture document: "Data Architecture > Database Schema (D1)" section for complete table definitions

 ---

-### Story 1.4: Basic Chat Interface UI
+### Story 1.4: Card Gallery Home Interface

 As a **student**,
-I want **a chat interface to interact with my companion**, So that **I can have conversations and see responses**.
+I want **a card-based interface to access companion features**, So that **I can easily navigate and see what's available**.

 **Acceptance Criteria:**

 **Given** I am a student accessing the application **When** I open the application
 **Then** I see:
-- A chat interface with message input area
+- Hero card with greeting area (placeholder content initially)
-- Message history display area
-- Send button or enter-to-send functionality
+- Action cards grid (Chat, Practice, Progress cards)
-- Basic styling that's friendly and approachable
+- Card-based layout that's friendly and approachable

-**And** I can type a message and send it
-**And** messages appear in the chat history
+- Responsive grid (1-col mobile, 2-col tablet, 3-col desktop)

+**And** I can click cards to navigate (even if placeholder destinations) **And** cards have basic hover/active states
 **And** the interface is responsive (works on mobile and desktop)

 **Prerequisites:** Story 1.1 (project setup)

 **Technical Notes:**
-- Create basic HTML/CSS/JS or framework-based UI
-- Implement chat message component
+- Create card-based layout using Card Gallery design direction
+- Implement basic card components (Hero Card, Action Cards)
-- Basic message state management
+- Basic card state management (default, hover, active)
-- No backend connection required yet (can use placeholder responses)
+- No backend connection required yet (placeholder content)
-- Architecture workflow will define exact tech stack
+- See Architecture document: "Technology Stack Details" and "Project Structure" sections for React + Vite + shadcn/ui setup
+- UX design: docs/ux-design-specification.md (Card Gallery, lines 309-369)

+**UX Design Impact:** Complexity increased from basic chat to card-based navigation system with multiple card types and states.

 ---

+### Story 1.5: Chat Modal Interface

+As a **student**,
+I want **a chat interface to interact with my companion**, So that **I can have conversations and ask questions**.

+**Acceptance Criteria:**

+**Given** card gallery exists (Story 1.4)
+**When** I click the Chat action card
+**Then**:
+- Chat interface opens (modal on desktop, full-screen on mobile)
+- I see chat message bubbles (companion and user messages)
+- Message input area with send button
+- Typing indicators when companion is responding
+- Responsive chat interface

+**And** I can type messages and see them appear **And** chat interface can be closed to return to card gallery **And** chat messages are clearly differentiated (companion vs user)

+**Prerequisites:** Story 1.4

+**Technical Notes:**
+- Create chat modal component (shadcn/ui Dialog as base)
+- Implement chat message bubble components (custom)
+- Message input with send functionality
+- Modal responsive behavior (full-screen mobile, centered desktop)
+- No backend connection required yet (placeholder responses)
+- UX design: docs/ux-design-specification.md (Chat Message Bubbles, lines 527-534)

+**UX Design Impact:** New story - chat is now a modal, not main interface.
+Custom chat bubble component required.

+---

-### Story 1.5: Connect UI to Companion Backend
+### Story 1.6: Connect UI to Companion Backend

 As a **student**,
 I want **my chat messages to reach my companion**,